lethalics/tree-search/README.md

-Hi there!
-Congratulations on making it to the next step!

-You are given a scaffold application based on Spring Boot to save your time, but you are free to use any other frameworks if you would like to.
 Your task is to implement a specific feature as a REST service that uses some 3rd party API.
 A service should make an aggregated search of trees (plants, not binary trees) in the circle.
 Input: